Richard Rockefeller: Death

-Rockefeller, an experienced pilot, was flying home after visiting his father at the Rockefeller family estate in Pocantico Hills, a hamlet in the town of Mount Pleasant, New York.
+At the time of his death, Rockefeller, an experienced pilot, was flying home after visiting his father at the Rockefeller family estate in Pocantico Hills, a hamlet in the town of Mount Pleasant, New York.
 The family patriarch, his father, David Rockefeller, had celebrated his 99th birthday on June 12, 2014.

-Rockefeller took off from Westchester County Airport in a Piper Meridian single-engine turboprop at 8:08 a.m. on June 13, 2014, departing from runway 16 in dense fog and steady rain.
+Rockefeller took off from Westchester County Airport in a Piper Meridian single-engine turboprop at 8:08 a.m. on Friday, June 13, 2014, departing from runway 16 in dense fog and steady rain.
 Less than 10 minutes later, the Federal Aviation Administration notified airport officials it had lost contact with the pilot.
 At 8:23 a.m. local police in the town of Harrison, New York, reported Rockefeller's plane crashed less than a mile from the airport in the town of Harrison.
-Rockefeller, the pilot, was the only person on the private plane.
+Rockefeller, the pilot, was the only person in the private plane.

 The cause of the crash was attributed to the pilot's failure to maintain a positive climb rate after takeoff due to spatial disorientation (somatogravic illusion).

 Rockefeller was the only one of the six siblings to have died during his father's lifetime.
 Through him, he was also a nephew of the late U.S. Vice President Nelson Rockefeller.